Skip to Content

 YouTube video

-However, as this results from instinct, they are not harmful animals.
+However, as this results from instinct, they are not incredibly dangerous animals.
 Attacks are still not very common.
-And tiger sharks play a crucial role in maintaining the ecology.
+And tiger sharks are important for maintaining the ecology.

 Tiger shark adults can grow to be more than 14 feet long.
 They can have a more varied diet than any other shark due to their big size.